 Separate workshop area where students build customised instruments and devices.

-Software used in the course: Logic Studio Pro, Pro Tools, Ableton Live, Max/MSP, Pure Data,and various open source applications.
+Software used in the course: Logic Studio Pro, Pro Tools, Ableton Live, Pure Data and various open source applications.
 Students will be able to experiment with software and hardware design, enabling them to build their own acoustic, electric or virtual instruments and installations.